fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 A> A compiler plugin that automatically produces the `.liftM` and `.liftIO` would
 A> be a great contribution to the ecosystem!
+A work in progress can be seen at
+A> <https://gitlab.com/fommil/scalaz-free> and welcomes contributors.

 #### Performance